soos-io/soos-sca-teamcity-plugin/README.md

 Can find the plugin on [Jetbrains Marketplace](https://plugins.jetbrains.com/).

-To manually install the plugin, download the zip file to 'plugins' dir under TeamCity data directory.
+To manually install the plugin, download the zip file to 'plugins' directory under TeamCity data directory.

 | Select/Inputs | Default | Description |
 | --- | --- | --- |